1. What is Household Hazardous Waste (HHW)?

 7. Are there costs to participate?

 Possibly.
 If you bring latex paint you will be charged the recycling fee of $.50 per pound.
-For other HHW materials, the first 50 lbs of HHW will have no cost to the resident.
-Any additional HHW materials over 50 lbs will have a cost to the resident of $0.90 per pound.
+For household hazardous waste materials, the first 50 lbs of HHW are free.
+Any additional HHW materials over 50 pounds will have a cost of $0.90 per pound.

 8. How is this program funded?